Create a new JavaScript Heap reference for this model instance.

 await viewer.delete();

-to generate this data, or use the default.myDownloadButton.addEventListener("click", async () => {
+method - The ExportMethod to use to render the data to download.myDownloadButton.addEventListener("click", async () => {

 await viewer.download();